P3 Award: National Student Design Competition for Sustainability

 Regional or Local Office

-Applicants are encouraged to communicate with the appropriate EPA Regional Office listed in Appendix IV of the Catalog or the contact listed on the solicitation.
+Applicants are encouraged to communicate with the contact listed in the solicitation.
 The solicitation may be found at: https://www.epa.gov/P3.

 Headquarters Office

-U.S. Environmental Protection Agency, Office of Research and Development/NCER, 1200 Pennsylvania Avenue, N.W.
-(Mail Code: 8725R)
+U.S. Environmental Protection Agency, Office of Research and Development, 1300 Pennsylvania Avenue, N.W.

 josephson.ron@epa.gov